shipt/py-volley/docs/docs/index.md

 - Data validation via [Pydantic](https://pydantic-docs.helpmanual.io/)
 - Built-in support for both Kafka and [pyRSMQ](https://github.com/mlasevich/PyRSMQ)(Redis)
 - Serialization in JSON and [MessagePack](https://msgpack.org/index.html)
-- Data validation and schemas, data store connectors, and serialization are all extensible with plugins
+- Extensible data validation and schemas, data store connectors, and serialization with plugins
 - Optional [dead-letter-queues](deadletterqueue.md) for serialization and schema validation failures

-## Operations
+## How-it-works

 When run, Volley invokes a continuous loop of the following: